-Guidelines for FFY 2022 Equipment Grants with List of Approved Support Items by Project
+Guidelines for FFY 2024 Equipment Grants with List of Approved Support Items

-The Vermont State Highway Safety Office has received guidance from the National Highway Traffic Safety Administration (NHTSA) on proportional funding of equipment, as well as changes to how equipment funds can be distributed for FFY2022.
-Please refer to your FFY 2022 grant agreement for full requirements and guidelines.
+The Vermont State Highway Safety Office has received guidance from the National Highway Traffic Safety Administration (NHTSA) on proportional funding of equipment, as well as changes to how equipment funds can be distributed for FFY2024.
+Please refer to your FFY 2024 grant agreement for full requirements and guidelines.

-Effective in FFY17, the Vermont State Highway Safety Office can no longer create a project to solely purchase equipment (i.e. FFY2016 Mobilization Equipment Incentive project).
+Effective in FFY17, the Vermont State Highway Safety Office can no longer create a project to solely purchase equipment.
 “Equipment is eligible for reimbursement as a direct expense chargeable to a specific project, provided the equipment is needed to perform that project (NHTSA, Use of NHTSA Highway Safety Grants for Certain Purchases, 2016).”
-As a result, FFY22 funds will be available to purchase equipment in support of the Occupant Protection (OP)/Impaired Driving (DUI) Enforcement projects and/or other applicable enforcement projects.
+As a result, FFY24 funds will be available to purchase equipment in support of the Occupant Protection (OP)/Impaired Driving (DUI) Enforcement projects and/or other applicable enforcement projects.

-- When equipment purchases are made under NHTSA sub-awards, your agency is certifying that the equipment will be used in compliance with the performance measures associated with the respective project.
+- When equipment purchases are made under NHTSA sub-awards, your agency certifies that the equipment will be used in compliance with the performance measures associated with the respective project.

-- Only agencies receiving OP Enforcement and/or DUI Enforcement grants in FFY22 can receive equipment funds in FFY22.
+- Only agencies receiving OP Enforcement and/or DUI Enforcement grants in FFY24 can receive equipment funds in FFY24.

-Please see the Approved Highway Safety Support Items by Project below:
+Please see the list of Approved Highway Safety Support Items by below:

-Equipment over $5,000 must comply with the Buy America Certification guidelines.
+Equipment purchased with federal funds must comply with the Buy America Certification guidelines.

 - Checkpoint Lighting Systems